4 Metrics Every Restaurant Should Be Tracking

 4 Metrics Every Restaurant Should Be Tracking blog header image

-You may be running a well-structured training program for new staff in the hopes that they’ll learn quickly and become more productive, but you might be missing a critical piece in your evaluation of staff growth – the impact new staff are having on sales and profitability.
+As a savvy restaurant owner, you may be running a well-structured training program for new staff in the hopes that they’ll learn quickly and become more productive, but you might be missing a critical piece in your evaluation of staff growth –the impact new staff are having on sales and profitability.

 There are four key metrics restaurants need to keep track of when on-boarding new staff to evaluate their impact on operating profit.

-Understanding the sales per labor hour metric and calculation is important if you want to increase productivity and maximize profits.
+There are a lot of productivity metrics and key performance indicators to choose from when evaluating labor performance.
+Understanding the sales per labor hour metric and calculation is important if you want to increase hour to hour productivity and maximize profits.

 According to the NRA, for limited-service restaurants, the median total sales per full-time equivalent employee is $45.33 per hour ($68,571 per year).
 The sales per labor hour metric gives you insight into the productivity of your staff.
 Is your staff reaching $45 per hour in sales?